manilabay/dot-graphviz/diagrams/data-pipeline-architecture-reference/README.md

 ## Solution Approach

-The approach is to design a E2E Data Pipeline from Data-driven, Strategy Design, Scalability, Analytics, Monitoring and Reliability viewpoints.
+The approach is to design a E2E Data Pipeline from Data-driven, Strategy Design, Scalability, Analytics, Monitoring, Reliability and Delivery **viewpoints**.
 It was designed for huge data pipeline implementations.

 It doesn't include Infra Architecture(Cloud approach) and Data Security viewpoint.
 TO-DO